 -

-Paulo Higa – Strava. strava.com/athletes/10005981 ↩ ↩2
+Paulo Higa – Athlete profile on Strava. strava.com ↩ ↩2

 -

-Editorial Policy – Tecnoblog. tecnoblog.net/politica-editorial/ ↩
+Editorial Policy – Tecnoblog (in Portuguese). tecnoblog.net ↩

 -